mannyray/jekyll-post-guard/README.md

 The repository hosts code for a plugin for [Jekyll based sites](https://jekyllrb.com/) that adds a lock features to articles.

 > [!NOTE]
 > A more detailed README with motivation and potential use cases of this plugin is incoming.
 More lock variants will be added too.

- [!IMPORTANT]
-> Check out a live demo at

 ![](assets/basic_demo.gif)